-c.
 Compensation of key management personnel:

-The remuneration of directors and other key members of management during the year is as follows:
+The remuneration of Directors and other key members of management during the year is as follows:

-2022 AED '000 2021 AED '000
+2023 AED '000 2022 AED '000

-Salaries and benefits 7,253 5,076

-End of service benefits 417 319

-Board of Directors' remuneration 6,000 3,000
+Salaries and benefits End of service benefits Board of Directors' remuneration 11,107 389 7,253 417 6,000

-13,670 8,395
+11,496 13,670

-The Directors have proposed the Board of Directors' remuneration of AED 3,000 thousand (2021: AED 6,000 thousand).
+The Directors have proposed a remuneration for the Board of Directors for year ended 31 December 2023 amounting to AED 8 million.
 This is subject to approval by the Shareholders at the Annual General Meeting and have not been included as a liability in these consolidated financial statements.

-27 COMMITMENTS
+27 Commitments